HermitCrab07/Designing_Responsible_Ethical_AI/01_parallels_drugs_rct_responsible_ai.md

 ## Conclusion

-The similarities between clinical trial design and responsible AI development are not metaphorical — they are structural.
-Each step in one domain has a clear parallel in the other, grounded in the need to deliver safe, fair, and effective interventions and changes to human lives.

-Both processes demand careful planning, ethical oversight, rigorous testing, and continuous refinement.
+The similarities between randomized clinical trial design and AI development are not metaphorical — they are structural.
+Each step in one domain has a parallel in the other, grounded in the need to deliver safe, fair, and effective interventions and changes to human lives.
+Both demand careful planning, ethical oversight, and rigorous testing, and continuous refinement.
 Both require awareness of bias and a deep commitment to justice.
 And both, ultimately, are systems of trust: trust that the product—whether it is a pill or a model — has been built with care, tested with rigor, and deployed with responsibility.

 ## PM Checklist
 - Do you have a primary outcome defined within a specific time window and on a specific population?